dimovelev/citrus-kinesis/README.md

 ```java
 System.setProperty(CBOR_ENABLED.property(), "false");
 ```

+# Usage
+Check out the test `KinesisTest` and the configuration in `CitrusConfiguration`.

 # Releasing
 * Release the project using `mvn release:prepare`, `mvn release:perform`
 * Switch to the released tag using git checkout v[version]